Maple Leaf Foods Inc

 Support to third-party suppliers

-The company discloses it works with local farmers to recycle manure from the animals raised by the company.
-100% of the manure produced by its owned and leased hog farms is applied to fields as fertiliser with a site specific nutrient management plan developed by a certified agrologist.
+The company discloses that it works with local farmers to recycle manure from the animals raised by the company.
+100% of the manure produced by its owned and leased hog farms is applied to fields as fertiliser with a site-specific nutrient management plan developed by a certified agrologist.

-For a third year, the company has teamed up with Nutrien to expand its regenerative agriculture project that started in 2021.
-The project incentivises and educates farmers within a defined supply shed where the company sources feed grains to adopt regenerative agriculture practices.
+For the fourth consecutive year, the company has partnered with Nutrien, the world’s largest provider of crop inputs, and a Canadian company, to expand its regenerative agriculture project, which began in 2021.
+The project incentivises and educates farmers within a defined supply shed where the company sources feed grains, encouraging them to adopt regenerative agriculture practices.
 Part of the focus is to improve nitrogen management.
-In 2021, the project encompassed approximately 20,000 acres of farmland in Manitoba and Saskatchewan.
-In 2022, it plans to scale the project to 100,000 acres.
-Since then, the company has scaled from 19,000 acres to 160,000 acres and doubles its investments in regenerative agriculture practices year-over-year for the past 3 years.
-The program involves farmers who grow the company’s feed.
-In the engagement call with FAIRR, the company said it had a target to cover 75% of pig feed for the company’s own farms with at least one regenerative agriculture practice.
+Since then, the company has scaled the project from 19,000 acres to 250,000 acres.
+The program involves farmers within the company´s supply chain.

 Circularity